kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 There's a couple of items that I wanted to point out in the figure above.

-### The best action should always result in the maximum Q-value
+### 1. The best action should always result in the maximum Q-value

-First, once we take argmax over the Q-values (_i.e._, we execute the policy in that state) at the end of training (episode 500), the action selected is indeed to go right because the maximum Q-value for that state is the fourth Q-value,
+Once we take argmax over the Q-values (_i.e._, we execute the policy in that state) at the end of training (episode 500), the action selected is indeed to go right because the maximum Q-value for that state is the fourth Q-value,
 <span class="math display">$$ Q_4 $$</span>.

-Second, notice that it wasn't necessarily so at the beginning of training.
+Notice that it wasn't necessarily the case at the beginning of training.
 If we zoom in at the Q-values at the early episodes, the action "go up" wouldn't always be the winning one:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-Q-values-for-fixed-transition-zoom-too-early.png" width="450">
 </p>

-### Q-values should converge
+### 2. Q-values should converge

-Third, notice that the Q-values converge.
+Notice that the Q-values converge.
 They plateau at the end of training and become much less noisy than at the beginning of training:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-Q-values-for-fixed-transition-zoom-end-of-training.png" width="450">
 </p>

-### Q-values for all actions should stick together
+### 3. Q-values for all actions should stick together

-Fourth, notice that the numerical values of the final Q-values are within some ballpark of 1.0, which, not incidentally, is the maximum achievable reward over one full episode in this environment.
-This is what one should generally expect in deep Q-learning, even though we may not always know a priori what that maximum possible reward (the expected reward) is.
+Observe, that the numerical values of the final Q-values are within some ballpark of 1.0, which, not incidentally, is the maximum achievable reward over one full episode in this environment.
+This is what one should generally expect in deep Q-learning, even though we may not always know _a priori_ what that maximum possible reward (the expected reward) is.

 This is the direct aftermath of how the Q-values are updated at each training step (see [the Bellman equation](https://kamilazdybal.github.io/jekyll/update/2024/06/02/bellman-equation.html)):